lorenzoeusepi77/kubernetes/README.md

 # Create Kubernetes Cluster using kubeadm

-Ansible playbook to create a Kubernetes cluster, latest release, using "kubeadm" on systems with CentOS-7.x operating system.
+Ansible playbook to create a Kubernetes cluster using "kubeadm" on systems with CentOS-7.x operating system.

 There are different roles defined in this ansible playbook.